What does 'Support to Study' mean?

 - You will find out the outcome of the panel immediatley after the panel is finished or, you will be informed why the panel are unable to reach a desicision that day

 What do I need to do first?

-Details of your case, including any documentation you have received from the University about your fitness to study
+Name, Course, Year of study, When your meeting/panel is (invitation letter would be helpful), Details of your case (including any documentation you have received from the University about your Support to Study process), what you need advice on.